ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Changing.md

 **Notice :** source-base, source-customization and deploy have now moved under the additional folders being the [configcontroller](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template/tree/main/tier1/configcontroller), [kubernetes](https://github.com/ssc-spc-ccoe-cei/gcp-tier1-template/tree/main/tier1/kubernetes) for tier1, tier2 and tier34.

-Under the technology layer: Kubernetes will be observing the kubernetes folder and the Config Controller will be observing the configcontroller folder with each having their own manifest files.
+Under the technology layer: Kubernetes will be observing the `kubernetes` folder and the Config Controller will be observing the `configcontroller` folder with each having their own manifest files.

+TODO: review/update code samples

 ## Step 1 - Setup